-Your computer has four bays that can hold up to two 5.25-inch drives and two 3.5-inch drives.
+Your computer has four bays.
+One bay is for 5.25-inch drive, two bays are for 3.5-inch drives.
+The fourth bay is for a factory-installed PCMCIA drive.

 Diskette drives use the standard diskette Advanced Technology (AT) interface.
 Hard disks use an Integrated Drive Electronics (IDE) AT interface.
 Your computer supports the American National Standards Institute (ANSI) standard for AT attachment disk drives.